Price and donations

 The retreat starts on Thursday the 1st of August.
 Our bus leaves from Kolari railway station at around 9.10 a.m. and takes us to the Kilpisjärvi area, where we will begin the trek.
 The trek ends on Thursday the 8th of August.
 The bus picks us up so that we are back at Kolari railway station by 6 p.m.
 We will arrange a place close to the trekking area where it will be possible to store some equipment (like spare clothes for the journey back) for the duration of the trek, and have a sauna after the trek.

 A good way to travel from Southern Finland to Kolari is by taking a night train from Helsinki.
-Preliminary schedules are as follows: a suitable train leaves Helsinki on Wednesday the 31st of July at 8.18 p.m. and arrives at Kolari the next morning at 8.47 a.m.
+A suitable train leaves Helsinki on Wednesday the 31st of July at 8.14 p.m. and arrives at Kolari the next morning at 8.47 a.m.

 We will walk partly on paths and partly outside of them.
 In some places the terrain may be wet or stony.
 We will wade across streams and small rivers.
 Nights are spent in shared tents, and food will be cooked with portable stoves.
 There will be no toilets available.
 Washing is possible in cold streams and lakes; it is also possible to spend a week without washing oneself.
 If clothes get wet, it may not be possible to get them dry immediately.